yayayapanterrra/prioritization-tests/README.md

-# GA-FP+Div: Genetic Algorithm with Fault-Proneness Estimations and Diversification for Test Case Prioritization
+# Genetic Algorithm with Fault-Proneness Estimations and Diversification for Test Case Prioritization

 ## Authors and Contributors